 |Bush, George W.

-George Walker Bush (July 6, 1946 - ) is the 43rd President of the United States of America.
+George Walker Bush (July 6, 1946 - ) was the 43rd President of the United States of America.
 He became President on January 20, 2001.
-His Vice-President is Richard Cheney.
+His Vice-President was Richard Cheney.
 George W. Bush was born in New Haven, Connecticut, but grew up in Texas.

 The word game Scrabble® was developed by Alfred Mosher Butts in 1948.
 James Brunot did some rearranging of the squares and simplified the rules.
 A copyright was granted on December 1, 1948.
 Alfred Butts had been an architect, but lost his job in 1931 (during the depression).
 He then began developing games, including Lexico, Criss-Crosswords, and them Scrabble®.
 After about 4 years of paltry sales, Scrabble® became a hit.